 Salt and pepper to taste

 Cut down carcass to fit into a large pot.
-Place turkey carcass, water, and bay leaves in a large pot; season with salt and black pepper and bring to a boil.
+Place turkey carcass, water, one onion cut in quarters, 1 carrot cut in chunks and bay leaves in a large pot; season with salt and black pepper and bring to a boil.
 Reduce heat; cover and simmer for about an hour.

 Remove carcass; cool.

 Into large skillet add oil and sauté onions and garlic for couple minutes.
 Add carrots and celery and sauté for another 2-3 minutes.
 Turn off the heat.

 Remove meat from bones and cut into bite-size pieces; set meat aside.
 Strain broth and skim fat;